Get a quote on Cyber Liability Insurance

 Cyber Liability Insurance covers liability and property losses stemming from a data breach, cyberattack, or other cyber event.
 It’s common for IT firms to store customer information, including contact information or credit card numbers, and this presents businesses with the challenge of keeping that information safe and private.

 Cyber Liability typically covers common cyber risks such as data breaches, hacking, ransomware and cyberextortion, denial of service attacks, and viruses.
-Because Cyber Liability Insurance policies vary widely between insurers, other forms of cyber mishaps, like social engineering and phishing schemes, may be covered depending on the insurer.
+Because Cyber Liability Insurance policies vary widely between insurers, other forms of cyber mishaps, like social engineering fraud and phishing schemes, may be covered depending on the insurer.
 It could also provide coverage for data breaches that aren’t associated with cybercrimes, such as an employee accidentally emailing confidential data to the wrong person, or a lost or stolen laptop containing private information.

 - Computer hackers access your telecom installation company’s customer records, stealing the credit card information and passwords of hundreds of customers.
 Your Cyber Liability Insurance will pay for the losses incurred due to the cyberattack, including lost income, data recovery, and credit monitoring services for those customers affected.